Deformation monitoring

 Deformation monitoring (also referred to as deformation survey) is the systematic measurement and tracking of the alteration in the shape or dimensions of an object as a result of stresses induced by applied loads.
-Deformation monitoring is a major component of logging measured values that may be used for further computation, deformation analysis, predictive maintenance and alarming.
+Deformation monitoring is a major component of logging measured values that may be used for further computation, deformation analysis, predictive maintenance, and alarming.

-Deformation monitoring is primarily related to the field of applied surveying, but may also be related to civil engineering, mechanical engineering, construction, and geology.
-The measuring devices used for deformation monitoring depend on the application, the chosen method, and the preferred measurement interval.
+Deformation monitoring is primarily associated with the field of applied surveying but may also be relevant to civil engineering, mechanical engineering, construction, and geology.
+The measurement devices utilized for deformation monitoring depend on the application, the chosen method, and the preferred measurement interval.

 Measuring devices

 Measuring devices (or sensors) can be sorted in two main groups: geodetic and geotechnical sensors.
 Both measuring devices can be seamlessly combined in modern deformation monitoring.